bofh69/crossfire-server/utils/cre/help/quests.md

 A quest is composed of different `steps`, each one having:

- * `an internal code`, numeric value
+ * `an internal code`, numeric value which must be unique for the quest
  * a `descriptive text`
  * whether this step ends the quest or not

 ## Editing

-Select the quest you want to edit on the asset tree.
+On the asset tree, the quests will be displayed with steps as their children.
 In the right panel, you can:

  * edit attributes of the quest (the `code` is read-only)
- * add, remove, edit steps (double-click on what you want to edit), move them up or down
+ * edit attributes of the quest step

+You can also right-click on the asset tree to add a new step or remove steps.
+Drag and drop allows reordering of steps in a quest (you can't drag a step from a quest to another quest).